Molla Ahmad Naraqi

-predating the call by the Ayatollah Ruhollah Khomeini for this system in his lectures and book Islamic Government by more than a century.
+predating the call by Ayatollah Ruhollah Khomeini for this system in his lectures and book Islamic Government by more than a century.

 Unlike Khomeini, Molla Naraqi never tried to establish or called for the establishment of a state based on wilayat al-faqıh al-siyasıyah.

 Biography

-Naraqi was born on the 14th of Jumada al-Thani, 1185 A.H. during the reign of Karim Khan Zand.
-He was tutor by his father from the age of five until twenty.
-He received the title of mujtahid at the age of fifteen and traveled to Iraq with his father in order to continue the hawza studies "in the main center of Shia hawza where he was a student under Moḥammad Mahdī Baḥr al-ʿUlūm, Sayyed Ali Tabautabau’ee, Sayyed Mahdi Shahrestani, and Sheikh Mohammad Ja’far Najafee.
+Naraqi was born on 14 Jumada al-Thani 1185 A.H. during the reign of Karim Khan Zand.
+He was tutored by his father from the age of 5 until 20.
+He received the title of mujtahid at the age of 15 and traveled to Iraq with his father in order to continue the hawza studies "in the main center of Shia hawza where he was a student under Moḥammad Mahdī Baḥr al-ʿUlūm, Sayyed Ali Tabautabau’ee, Sayyed Mahdi Shahrestani, and Sheikh Mohammad Ja’far Najafee.
 After his father Molla Mahdee died in 1209 A.H., Naraqi returned to Kashan to take over his father’s hawza in that region.

 How many sons Naraqi had is disputed.
-According to one source he had two sons who both of whom became scholars.
+According to one source he had two sons, both of whom became scholars.
 Hauj Molla Mohammad, became known as “Hojjat-ol-islam”, and received the title of “Khautam-ol-mojtahedeen”, and was the son-in-law of Mirza-ye-qomee.
 Nasiroddeen also became a scholar.